kickstarter/ios-oss/README.md

 * [FBSnapshotTestCase](https://github.com/facebook/ios-snapshot-test-case)
 * [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift)

+Notices for 3rd party libraries in this repository are contained in `NOTICE.md`.

 ## Contributing

 We intend for this project to be an educational resource: we are excited to